petitnau/algorand-vaults/README.md

 ## Finalizing a request

-After the withdrawal wait period has passed, the vault owner can ask for the request to be finalized, thus receiving the funds and putting the contract back into a state where other requests are accepted.
+After the withdrawal wait period has passed, the vault creator can ask for the request to be finalized, thus receiving the funds and putting the contract back into a state where other requests are accepted.

 ```java
 @gstate requested->waiting